 Start the night with one of your many delicious dinner options.
 Then, you might wander over to Gazebo for one of their incredible mudslides post dinner.
-Slip 14 and The Boarding House also offer great drinks and friendly bartenders.
+Slip 14 and Or the Whale also offer great drinks and friendly bartenders.
 As your night continues, you may find yourself at one of the following places.
 Nantucket closes at 1am so go close it down!
 Plus, nothing cures a hangover like a bit of kiting the next morning...

 The Chicken Box near rotaryLive music, dancing, and even rowdier times.
 Look out for upcoming concerts and visiting bands, but watch out for long lines on busy nights.